ChrisMusson/SudokuSolver/README.md

 - Even/Odd - cells marked with a circle must be odd, cells marked with a square must be even

+- German Whispers - adjacent cells on a marked line must differ by at least 5

 ## How to Use
-You can see some valid examples of puzzles in the `puzzles/` folder.
-They all conform to the following rules
+Every variant described here has a valid example of a puzzle in the `puzzles/` folder.

 ### General Instructions